payu-org/payu/docs/source/usage.rst

 Using a git repository for the experiment
 -----------------------------------------

-It is recommended to use version control using git_ for the payu *control directory*.
+It is recommended to use the git_ version control system for the payu *control directory*.
 This allows the experiment to be easily copied via cloning.
-There is inbuilt support in payu for an experiment runlog which tracks changes to configuration files between experiment runs.
+There is inbuilt support in payu for an experiment runlog which uses git to track changes to configuration files between experiment runs.
 There are payu commands for creating and moving between git branches so multiple related experiments can be run from the same control directory.